marceltanuri/frontend-coder/README.md

 # Front-end Coder

 Front-end coder is a front-end development tool.
-It helps you doing the following:
+It helps you by doing the following:
 * You write html, css and JS in different files, the tool builds a final html file with all files in one
 * You can set additional imports by declaring them in a specific file
 * The tool automatically transpiles typescript to pure javascript